pedroagcf/linkedin-clone/README.md

 - `eslint-plugin-react-refresh`: ESLint plugin for React Refresh.
 - `typescript`: A superset of JavaScript that compiles to clean JavaScript output.
 - `vite`: A fast development build tool for modern web apps.

----

-You can further customize and expand this README to include more detailed information about your project, its features, and any additional setup or usage instructions.